Valdez COVID-19 Community Updates

 - Statewide trends indicate vaccine distribution is likely to shift to clinical and pharmacy settings in the fall or winter.

-- COVID-19 Testing: COVID-19 testing will remain available in Valdez at no cost to the patient.
+- COVID-19 Testing: COVID-19 testing remains available in Valdez at no cost to the patient.

 - City supported testing centers at Valdez Medical Clinic and The Alfa Doc will continue thru September.